serverless/examples/aws-ruby-simple-http-endpoint/README.md

 ## Deploy

-In order to deploy the you endpoint simply run:
+In order to deploy the endpoint, simply run:

 ```bash
 sls deploy